Vehicle registration plates of the Philippines: High-ranking government plates

 Until 2024, plate 16 was assigned to Regional Trial Court justices, while plate 17 was issued to first-level courts, including Metropolitan Trial Courts, Municipal Trial Courts, Municipal Trial Courts in Cities, and the Sharia Circuit Court, for use by assistant city prosecutors, district prosecutors, and chief city prosecutors.

 Associate justices of the Court of Appeals, Court of Tax Appeals, and Sandiganbayan may also be authorized to use protocol plates upon the recommendation of the LTO and the approval of the Department of Transportation (DOTr).

 Diplomatic plates

 The current diplomatic license plate design, introduced in 2022.

 The new diplomatic license plates consist of seven numeric characters in blue on a white background.
 These plates are issued to foreign diplomats, members of diplomatic missions, and international organizations based in the Philippines.
-In October 2022, the LTO and DFA launched the new plates, replacing the older designs.
-The previous diplomatic plates and other exempted vehicle (OEV) plates remained valid until September 2023.
+In October 2022, the LTO and Department of Foreign Affairs (DFA) launched the new plates, replacing the older designs.
+The previous diplomatic and other exempted vehicle (OEV) plates remained valid until September 2023.

 The first three digits of the plate indicate the country or organization code, assigned based on the establishment of diplomatic relations.
 For example, 003 0045 is assigned to Australia.
-The remaining four digits are randomized registration numbers assigned by the LTO and the Department of Foreign Affairs (DFA), with 1000 always reserved for ambassadors.
+The remaining four digits are motor vehicle serial registration numbers assigned by the LTO and the DFA, with 1000 always reserved for ambassadors.